-Male Seahorse, Hippocampus erectus.
+Pair Seahorse, Hippocampus erectus.
+This listing used to be our male seahorse only but we only get a limited amount of males and we are selling them along with one female seahorse now.
 These sell by such names as “lined seahorse” and “black giant seahorse”.
 They can reach a total length of about 8 inches.
 Depending on our stock, we send them out starting at 2.5 inches (average would be 4 inches).
 We guarantee that you will receive a male.
 It is possible the male might be pregnant.

 These are wild caught seahorses and although they have been kept in a medicated system for about two weeks, it’s always a good idea for you to quarantine them for another two weeks prior to adding them to an established system.
 Seahorses require live foods such as enriched live adult brine shrimp, live mysis shrimp, live grass shrimp, or any other small live fish or shrimp.
 We try to get them started on eating frozen mysis shrimp.
 If you have trouble getting them to eat the frozen mysis shrimp, try feeding them enriched live adult brine shrimp or grass shrimp for a few days and then try weaning them off the live food and onto the frozen food.
 They will not thrive on just live brine shrimp and will eventually waste away unless you are enriching the shrimp right before you feed them to the horses.
 If necessary, their natural food are grass shrimp.